adaptive-decision-making-lab/corvidnumber/README.md

 -   large_birds - name of stooge birds in larger group
 -   choice - side (from experimenter perspective) of option chosen by subject
 -   choose_larger - flag indicating whether chosen option was larger (1) or smaller (0) value
+-   recode_choice - side of option chosen by suject for recoded trials
+-   corrob - agreement (1) or disagreement (0) between original and recoded choice data

 ### R code